 Its culinary ambitions have brought more deserved attention to Vienna’s food scene.
 The city known for pastries, coffees, chocolate tortes, and schnitzel has a mix of Bavarian, Eastern European, French, and Italian flavors.

 At Steirereck, the menu created by chef Heinz Reitbauer celebrates Austria.
 There is Wiener schnitzel, of course.
 The traditional Viennese comfort dish made with veal or pork that has been hammered down to a flat cutlet that’s breaded and fried.
 Steirereck’s version (39 euro; $46 USD) is made from milk-fed cattle and served with parsley potatoes.
 As good as the schnitzel is, there is far more interesting dishes to savour.
 Tench (36 euro, $42 USD) is a lake fish (sometimes called doctor fish or Tinca tinca) that is roasted and presented attractively in a ring while entwined with beans and radishes.
-Rare black-feathered chicken (42 euro, $49 USD), calf’s brain (32 euro, $37 USD), and Rosa Bianca (32 euro) is a salad prepared with its namesake heirloom eggplant that originates in central Europe.
+Other highlights include rare black-feathered chicken (42 euro, $49 USD), calf’s brain (32 euro, $37 USD), and Rosa Bianca (32 euro), which is a salad prepared with its namesake heirloom eggplant that originates in central Europe.

 What you will most remember of the Steirereck experience, though, are the peripheral plates.
 The bread serving features choices from more than 20 selections.
-A waiter wheels out an iron cart brimming with loaves and proceeds to list of each one from memory.
+A waiter wheels out an iron cart stacked with loaves and proceeds to list of each one from memory.
 After dessert, there is a honey course, where another waiter rolls out a trolley that you will hear buzzing before it arrives at your table.
 The trolley contains beehives, including working bees, and diners select the choice of honey they would like to taste on a spoon or on top of crackers.
 The honey, sourced from regions of Austria, is divine.
-The experience is brilliant and a moment that places Steirereck among the most memorable places to dine in the world (it has ranked among the World’s 50 Best Restaurants for years and placed at No. 14 for 2018).
+The experience is brilliant and a moment that proves why Steirereck ranks among the most memorable places to dine in the world (it has ranked among the World’s 50 Best Restaurants for years and placed at No. 14 for 2018).

 More About Steirereck